Aerobic exercise: How to warm up and cool down

 Done correctly, warming up and cooling down may offer help in reducing your risk of injury and improving your athletic performance.By Mayo Clinic Staff

-You're ready to hit the elliptical machine or the running trails.
-Before you do, though, consider doing a brief warm-up, followed by a quick cool-down session when you're done exercising.
-Sure, a warm-up and cool-down may add a few minutes to your exercise routine, but they also might help you stay healthier.
+Before you jump on the elliptical machine or hit the running trails, consider doing a brief warm-up first.
+And, think about following your workout with a quick cool-down session.
+Sure, a warm-up and cool-down may add a few minutes to your exercise routine, but they also might reduce stress on your heart and other muscles.

 Why warm up and cool down